StoyanMihaylov99/StoyanMihaylov99/README.md

   Fun facts:
- - ⚡  I'm a photographer/videographer
+ - ⚡  I'm a photographer/videographer.
  - 🤖  I love to talk about AI.
- - 🔭  I love to explore the space with my telescope
+ - 🔭  I love to explore the space with my telescope.